writethedocs/www/docs/team.rst

           They get to choose who is in each team, so they are the best folks to talk to about how to join their team.

-.. contents:: Teams
+.. contents:: Contents & Teams
    :local:
    :backlinks: none
-   :depth: 1
+   :depth: 2

 Terminology
 -----------